knu-vis/ELLAR/README.md

 <img width="1151" alt="fig2" src="https://github.com/user-attachments/assets/cb30b116-e344-4df4-9e10-9d944aa9c5e1">

 This dataset is divided into two parts based on the illumination of the locations: low-light (LL) and extremely low-light (ELL).
 The LL part is captured at three outdoor locations under low-light conditions and the ELL part is recorded at two extremely low-light indoor settings.
-You can download the ELLAR dataset from [here](http://gofile.me/7cPY4/TVPps3XL8), both videos and annotation files.

 ## Model and experimental results